 There are a lot of talented women in the blockchain sphere.
 Lumi Wallet knows this firsthand, as our team is more than happy to be represented by a female CEO — Diana Furman (and by the way, here are her Twitter and Medium).
 However, the number of women in the industry is still significantly low.
 According to Coin.dance gender statistics, currently, only 8.78% of the actively engaged bitcoin community is female.

-There are also quite a few pieces of research which show that the number of men involved in crypto (for example, wallet holders or certain coin supporters) is overwhelmingly higher.
+There are also quite a few pieces of research that show that the number of men involved in crypto (for example, wallet holders or certain coin supporters) is overwhelmingly higher.
 Is it the volatile and risky nature of crypto that doesn’t seem appealing to the majority of women?
 Or it simply about the fact that the tech industry is generally saturated with men?
 Sadly, blockchain has been quite often associated with ‘bro culture’.

 Whatever the reason behind this tremendous difference in numbers, there is still some good news.
 Each year, more and more women are joining the ‘blockchain movement’, contributing to the industry and designing competitive products.